Durham University: Elvet Hill

-Elvet Hill, south of the Mountjoy site, has ten of the colleges as well as the Botanic Garden and the vice-chancellor's residence in Hollingside House.
-It is also home to the Business School and the department of Government and International Affairs, as well as the Teikyo University of Japan in Durham and the Oriental Museum.
+Elvet Hill, south of the Mountjoy site, has ten of the colleges, as well as the botanic garden and the vice-chancellor's residence in Hollingside House.
+Mill Hill Lane is home to the departments of accounting, economics and finance from the business school, and the department of sociology from the faculty of social sciences, Elsewhere on Elvet Hill are the school of government and international affairs from the faculty of social sciences in the Al-Qasimi Building, as well as the Teikyo University of Japan in Durham and Durham University Oriental Museum.